IanOlin/HackHolyoke/README.md

 # HackHolyoke
-A repo for our team to use during Holyoke
+A repo for our team to use during Holyoke.